Dremel 4300-9/64 Rotary Tool Kit · โ˜… 4.7 Top Pick Check price on Amazon →

 Most of them.
 The cutting wheels, sanding drums, grinding stones, and polishing pads see regular use.
 The wire brushes and felt polishing tips less so.
 The bundle is a real assortment, not a token throw-in like some cheap rotary kits.

 With reinforced cutting wheels, yes.
 Stock cutting wheels wear out fast on hardened steel.
 The EZ Lock SC456 reinforced cutoff wheels handle hardened bolt cutting.
-Plan a $15 wheel pack for any serious metal cutting.
+Plan the price wheel pack for any serious metal cutting.